Download This Bill in Microsoft Word format

 VERSIONS OF THIS BILL

-(9)(a) A qualified retiree post-employment benefits trust may invest in notes, bonds, debentures, or other debt instruments issued by a United States corporation, provided that the instruments are rated investment grade by no fewer than two nationally recognized credit rating organizations at least two of the following nationally recognized statistical rating organizations: S&P Global Ratings, Moody's Investors Service, and Fitch Ratings.
+(9)(a) A qualified retiree post-employment benefits trust may invest in notes, bonds, debentures, or other debt instruments issued by a United States corporation, provided that the instruments are rated investment grade by at least two of the following nationally recognized statistical rating organizations: S&P Global Ratings, Moody's Investors Service, and Fitch Ratings.
 The lowest rating assigned by any of the rating organizations shall control.
 Further, if an instrument held pursuant to this item is subsequently downgraded below investment grade by any such rating organization, the governing body of the political subdivision shall take prudent action within a reasonable period of time to address such downgrade, consistent with its fiduciary duties.

 (b) Assets invested pursuant to this item must be separately accounted for and shall not be commingled with other funds of the political subdivision for purposes of investment authority under this section.